-Altogether, the benefit financing model allows users to easily take the output from the microsimulation model and come up with a tax structure or other financing plan to cover the costs of the theoretical leave program in question.
+Altogether, the benefit financing model allows users to easily take the output from the microsimulation model and come up with a tax structure to cover the costs of the theoretical leave program in question.

 While bulk of program costs are leave benefit payouts, there are administrative and procedural costs to running a paid leave program.
-For example, staff time must be spent validating eligibility, checking for improper payments, and investigating evidence of fraud.
-The benefit financing module also includes a tool to calculate these kinds of costs based on user inputs.
+Examples of these administrative costs are technology infrastructure, marketing initiatives, a claim processing staff unit, and a fraud unit.
+The benefit financing module also includes two downloadable documents to support estimation of these administrative costs (1) An Excel template for calculations entitled “Administrative Cost Template for Paid Family and Medical Leave Programs” and (2) a companion reference document entitled “A Guide to the Administrative Costs of Establishing a State Paid Family and Medical Leave Program.”
+The Guide provides a platform for policy practitioners to learn from the experiences of other states on how to estimate the potential administrative costs of a new paid family and medical leave (PFML) program.